-11.3 Safety Data Sheets (SDS) or Material Safety Data Sheets (MSDSs)
+11.3 Safety Data Sheets (SDS) or Material Safety Data Sheets (MSDS)

-Material Safety Data Sheets (MSDSs) are kept in MM275 for the chemicals we receive and are also available online.
-These sheets are designed to give information on the names, properties, hazards, safe handling and disposal of chemicals.
-They are also available from many sources, including chemical manufacturers and the SIRI MSDS website (http://hazard.com/msds/).
-The Director of Administrative Services stores hardcopies of our MSDSs in case of an emergency.
+Safety Data Sheets (SDS) are kept in MM275 for the chemicals we receive and are also available online.
+These sheets are designed to give information on the names, properties, hazards, safe handling and disposal of chemicals and include sixteen sections of information on chemicals and their proper handling.
+They are also available from many sources, including chemical manufacturers.
+The Director of Administrative Services stores hardcopies of our SDS in case of an emergency.